The Enforcement of Reconciliation Agreements in NJ

 Good faith means that the parties are acting honestly and fairly when entering into the agreement.

 - Changed circumstances must not have rendered literal enforcement inequitable.

 As time passes from when the agreement was entered into to the time one party seeks to enforce it, the financial situation of the parties cannot have changed so significantly that the enforcement of the agreement has been rendered unfair.Additional Considerations

 It is clear from the Nicholson court’s opinion that to enforce a reconciliation agreement, such an agreement must be fair and equitable.
 Further, it is important that each party disclose all the relevant factors for such an agreement when entering into it.
 This means that the each of the parties must understand the issues that affect the agreement.
 For example, if one spouse knows that he or she is about to receive a significant sum of money, the other spouse must be told about that before entering into the agreement.
 Additionally, each spouse should be represented by independent counsel, which allows each party to understand the agreement as it applies to them.

-If you or your spouse is considering a reconciliation agreement, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.
+If you or your spouse is considering a reconciliation agreement, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.

 Nicholson v.
 Nicholson , 199 NJ Super.
 525 (App.
 Div.
 1985)